 - 1/2 of an apple (like a fuji for natural pectin)

-Step 1: Chop the strawberries in halves or quarters depending on their size.
+Step 1: Chop the strawberries into halves or quarters depending on their size.

 Step 4: Place a small tasting dish in the freezer (this will help to test the consistency of the jam).

 Step 5: Around 10-15 minutes or so into the cooking process begin gently mashing the strawberries berries with a potato masher (be careful not to mash the apple).
 You may need to lower the heat a bit.
 Return to a simmer on medium to medium-high heat, if you lowered the temperature.